 Brewing a super-premium daiginjo sake takes the special hand of a master toji.
 It's the most difficult and involved of all the different styles of sake.
 They also often use premium rice varieties like Yamada Nishiki.

 To qualify as a junmai daiginjo, no extra brewer's alcohol can be added.

 Not all sake is worthy of a special buy.
 Futsushu refers to run-of-the-mill sake, also known as table sake.
 It's not a variety you'll likely want to go out of your way to find or to try.

-Futsushu is the catch-all for all the sakes that don’t qualify as junmai.
-They use rice that’s polished to just 70 to 90 percent.
+Futsushu is the catch-all for all the cheap sakes that don't qualify as junmai.
+They feature rice that's polished to just 70 to 90 percent.
 The rice used is also not much different that regular table rice.

 Other terms to look out for

-- Nigori-zake: A sake that’s unfiltered.
-Nigori is cloudy.
+- Nigori-zake is a cloudy sake that's unfiltered.
 You may even find some koji rice floating around in it.
-They’re often sweeter than filtered sake and are great options for dessert!
+They often have a sweeter taste than filtered sake and are great options for dessert!

-- Jizake: A craft sake produced by a smaller local brewery.
+- Jizake is a craft sake produced by a smaller local brewery.

-- Koshu: The term given to sake that’s been aged for more than one year up to about 5 years.
-Koshu is stronger tasting and earthier than most other varieties.
+- Koshu is the term given to Japanese sake that's been aged for more than one year up to about 5 years.
+Koshu is stronger tasting, earthier, and more umami than other sake varieties.

-- Genshu: Refers an undiluted sake that doesn’t have water added to it.
-Genshu has a higher alcohol content (up to 18 to 19 percent) that other categories.
-It’s a good idea to pair genshu with food for obvious reasons.
+- Genshu refers an undiluted sake that doesn't have water added to it.
+Genshu has a higher alcohol content than other categories, climbing as high as 18 to 20%.
+It's a good idea to pair genshu with food for obvious reasons.